redwoodjs/redwood/docs/docs/connection-pooling.md

 ---
-title: Connection Pooling
-description: Enable connection pooling to scale your Serverless functions.
+description: Enable connection pooling to scale your serverless functions
-slug: connection-pooling
 ---

 # Connection Pooling

 > ⚠ **Work in Progress** ⚠️